Loma Plata: Health

 Loma Plata contains one of the 4 hospitals in the Department of Boquerón.
 It was constructed in 1948.
 The work and costs were largely covered voluntarily and with donations.
 The first building had a size of 17x50 feet with a consultation room, a laboratory, a pharmacy, and three rooms for patients.

 Today, the hospital in Loma Plata is a modern health facility and is part of the services provided by the Asociacion Civil Chortitzer Komitee.
 It does not provide services exclusively to Mennonite colony members.
 Outward specialists come to the colony at scheduled times throughout the year to provide services including childbirth.

 There is a health clinic at the hospital as well as a private health clinic in Loma Plata.
 Loma Plata has a nursing school where students can obtain a degree as licensed nurses in cooperation with Universidad Evangelica de Paraguay.

 There are also several private medical clinics in the town, some with doctors that work privately as well as in the hospital.
 There are dental clinics as well.
-The pharmacies are all private, except the pharmacy at the hospital, which belongs to the Asociacion Civil Chortitzer Komitee.
+All pharmacies are private, with the exception of the pharmacy at the hospital, which belongs to the Asociacion Civil Chortitzer Komitee.